Skip to main content

 College Information, Search, and Application

-Contact your counselor for assistance identifying potential colleges, and review these notes on building your college list In addition to working with our staff, all students are encouraged to use TL's new college search platform California Colleges (more information below), and College Scorecard (federal resource for searching and comparing colleges and universities) to research potential colleges/universities.
+Contact your counselor or College & Career Center staff for assistance identifying potential colleges, and review this guidance from California Colleges about how to build your college list All students are encouraged to use TL's new college search platform California Colleges (more information below), and College Scorecard (federal resource for searching and comparing colleges and universities) to research potential colleges/universities.

 Looking for more information and tips about the college application process?
 Check out our college application guide, linked on our Seniors site